gramaziokohler/compas_fab_preworkshop/README.md

 > Q: It fails when trying to install on Rhino.

-Try starting the command line as administrator.
+Try starting the command prompt as administrator.
 Depending on the version of Python, it might be required or not.